“Roll me over and set me free,

 Popsicle Stick Cowboy or Cowgirl

 “Cowboy” and “cowgirl” clothing are very popular fashions, but did you know that all the original cowboy garb was actually designed for specific functions to help the cowboy in his tasks?
 Every piece of the cowboy’s gear was worn for a particular reason.
 Cowgirls wore similar items to the cowboy, but most of their clothing was traditional dress altered to better help them with their work.
 For more information, check out Sharp Dressed Man?: It’s Buffalo Bill, I Can See By Your Outfit That You Are a Cowboy and Get Yourself an Outfit, and Be a Cowgirl Too.
-Or try out our interactive mix and match game.

 Make Your Own Popsicle Stick Cowboy or Cowgirl